 You know sleep matters.
-You've read the articles about how it affects memory, metabolism, mood, immune function, and basically every system in your body.
+You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 Sleep Architecture: What You're Optimizing For

-Before diving into strategies, understand what you're trying to improve.
+Before diving into strategies, understand what you're improving.

 A typical night involves 4-6 sleep cycles, each lasting 90-110 minutes: